Master of Ministry

 The MMin degree can be completed primarily online in two years.*

 *Residency requirements may vary by denomination.
 Most United Methodist students must complete 1/3 of their degree (12 credit hours) on campus.
-The primarily online MMin is offered as an approved exception to ATS Degree Program Standard B, section B.3.1.3.

 With nine core courses (27 semester hours) and two elective courses (6 semester hours), gain a strong foundation and add electives that equip you to follow God’s call.